triplepoint/ansible-unison/README.md

 ```

 ### Unison Versions
-It's said that if you don't have the same version of Unison on both ends of the synch, then _Bad Things_ can happen.
+It's said that if you don't have the same version of Unison on both ends of the sync, then _Bad Things_ can happen.
 The Ansible variables `unison_package_repository` and `unison_package_version` define where to find Unison for the remote host, and care should be taken to make sure these match the version installed on the local host.
 The installed version of Unison can be checked with:
 ``` bash
 unison -version
 ```